SWATGenXSWATGenX

 SWATGenX is that layer: turning public environmental data into inspectable, downloadable, high-resolution SWAT+ setups.

-SWATGenX was developed from years of experience in hydrologic modeling, water-quality modeling, PFAS fate and transport, groundwater–surface water interaction, agricultural water management, and environmental software development.
+It is built and maintained by one person — Vahid Rafiei, a computational hydrologist, who founded, designed, and continues to develop it as the sole developer, drawing on years of work in hydrologic and water-quality modeling, PFAS fate and transport, groundwater–surface water interaction, agricultural water management, and environmental software development.
 It is modeling infrastructure—not a generic mapping app.

-Led by Vahid Rafiei.
+Founded and developed by Vahid Rafiei (ORCID).
 Questions or partnerships: LinkedIn or info@swatgenx.com.

 Start with the watershed